 Summary

 Defining which sites are in scope is a key part of setting up your B Corp Certification correctly.
-Sites should be included when your company has operational control and can reasonably implement its policies and practices.
 Being clear and consistent about which sites are in scope helps ensure your assessment is accurate, your audit runs smoothly, and the B Corp certification claim is used appropriately.
 When in doubt, documenting your rationale and checking with B Lab can help avoid issues later in the certification process.

 Was this article helpful?